MIT-IR/simeon/README.md

 SQL bundles are only downloaded (not decrypted).
 Their decryption is done during a split operation.

 3. Unless there is an unhandled exception (which should be reported as a bug), `simeon` should, by default, print to the standard output both information and errors encountered while processing your files.
 You can capture those logs in a file by using the global option `--log-file` and providing a destination file for the logs.

+4. When using multi argument options like `--tables` or `--courses`, you should try not to place them right before the expected positional arguments.
+This will help the CLI parser not confuse your positional arguments with table names (in the case of `--tables`) or course IDs (when `--courses` is used).

+5. Splitting tracking logs is a resource intensive process.
+The routine that splits the logs generates a file for each course ID encountered.
+If you happen to have more course IDs in your logs than the running process can open operation system file descriptors, then `simeon` will put away records it can't save to disk for a second pass.
+Putting away the records involves using more memory than normally required.
+The second pass will only require one file descriptor at a time, so it should be safe in terms of file descriptor limits.
+To help `simeon` not have to do a second pass, you may increase the file descriptor limits of processes from your shell by running something like `ulimit -n 2000` before calling `simeon split` on Unix machines.
+For Windows users, you may have to dig into the Windows Registries for a corresponding setting.
+This should tell your OS kernel to allow OS processes to open up to 2000 file handles.